List of Abbott Elementary characters: Joseph Morton

-Mr. Morton is an eighth grade science teacher who works with Jacob; despite their butting-head relationship.
+Joseph Morton, or more commonly known as Mr. Morton, is an eighth grade science teacher who works with Jacob, despite their butting-head relationship.
 First appearing in "Egg Drop", he is annoyed with Janine for insisting her class take part in his egg drop experiment that he is conducting with his class.
 He does not like Jacob and both have a passive aggressive relationship with one another.
+He reappears in the third season, having had a troublesome marriage fallout over the summer.
+The teachers observe as he becomes increasingly misogynistic and questionable throughout the school year.
+He is seen serving as a barrier in the developments of Janine and Gregory’s relationship by explaining that his wife, a former co-worker, drove them apart despite initially being fully in love with one another.